AlexandreFenyo/net-monitor/README.md

 - When two data values become older than the data set lifetime, the oldest one is removed.
 Therefore, there can only be one data value older that the data set lifetime, at most.

-  Keeping a data value older than the lifetime of the data set is useful to correctly draw the data set.
+  Keeping a data value older than the lifetime of the data set is useful to correctly draw a line chart representing the data set.

 ### chart